 I used the following ingredients for this delicious dish: Chicken breasts, low sodium chicken broth, Worcestershire sauce, Madeira, Bisto, unsalted butter, all-purpose flour, salt, freshly ground black pepper, and puff pastry shells.
 What is Bisto you ask?
 It’s a British meat-flavored gravy powder that I use for thickening gravy.
 I use it all the time.
-If you don’t have Bisto, however, you can use cornstarch instead
+If your local supermarket has an international food section, look in the British section because you just might fin it there.
+If you don’t have Bisto, however, you can use cornstarch instead.

 Making the Chicken Vol-au-Vents:

 I started by cutting two chicken breasts into 1-inch cubes.
 Then I combined the chicken broth, Worcestershire sauce, Madeira, and Bisto in a measuring cup, and set it aside.

 Next, I sautéd the chicken in melted butter for 7 or 8 minutes.
 When all of the pink had disappeared from the chicken, I added the flour, salt, and pepper, and stirred to combine everything.
 I cooked this mixture for a minute or so.

 Then, I added the chicken broth mixture to the chicken, and heated the chicken over medium heat until it was bubbly and thickened, stirring constantly.

 I lowered the heat to low, and let the chicken mixture continue to cook while I prepared the puff pastry shells according to the package directions.

 Generally, I serve Chicken Vol-au-vents with mashed potatoes, and some sort of vegetable.
 Tonight, the vegetable of choice was mushy peas.
 Also, I spooned some of the chicken mixture on the mashed potatoes.
 Yum!

 For another delicious recipe using puff pastry shells check out my recipe for Cornish Pasties